zelisinho/anypoint-examples/proxying-a-soap-api/README.md

 Complete the following procedure to create, then run this example in your own instance of Anypoint Studio.
 Skip ahead to the next section if you prefer to simply examine this example via code snippets.

-1. [Create](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) the example application in Anypoint Studio and run it.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library) and run it.
 1. Send the following request to your API via the proxy URL: http://localhost:8081.

 		<soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ns="http://predic8.com/wsdl/shop/1/">